11 min read

 The rule of thumb: start on free, move to Pro the day you want to charge for listings, capture leads, or run more than one person on the team.

-- Agencies who build BuddyX or Reign sites for clients and want a single directory engine they can white-label across every project.
+- Agencies and resellers who want a single directory engine they can white-label across every client project.

 Frequently asked questions